ankushChoudhary1903/cpu-asr-benchmark/README.md

 ### INT8 Quantization

-Compared to the FP32 baseline:
+Compared with the FP32 baseline:

 - ~10.7% lower latency
 - ~12% higher throughput
 - Only ~0.20% WER degradation

-This provided the best latency-to-accuracy tradeoff.
+This delivered the strongest latency-to-accuracy tradeoff.

 ### Distillation